Frequently Asked Questions

 Back To All FAQs

-A Certificate of Destruction (COD) is a receipt that proves that confidential or sensitive documents have been properly destroyed in a manner that protects the privacy of the data they contain.
-For organizations that deal with personally identifiable information (PII) or any other information protected by privacy laws, a Certificate of Destruction becomes an integral part of privacy compliance.
+A Certificate of Destruction (COD) is a document that verifies confidential or sensitive documents have been securely destroyed to protect the privacy of the data they contain.
+For organizations handling personally identifiable information (PII) or other data governed by privacy laws, a Certificate of Destruction is essential for privacy compliance.

 Read More